 Healthy chickens is a given

-Our starting point is that each chicken must be comfortable and bred in a good environment, from hatching to slaughter.
+Our starting point is that each chicken must be comfortable and be reared in a good environment, from hatching to slaughter.
 Good animal welfare is an intrinsic part of our operations for ethical reasons, not only because it is what we and our consumers expect, but also because it is directly linked to quality, resource efficiency and profitability.

-We work with carefully selected growers in each country and set strict requirements based on a Nordic platform for raising chicken.
-These requirements include, for example, animals being able to move freely in the chicken house and no growth hormones being used.
+We work with carefully selected breeders in each country, and set strict requirements based on a Nordic platform for chicken rearing.
+These requirements include, for example, the animals being able to wander freely in the pens and no growth hormones being used.

 Antibiotics or any other kind of medicine may only be given to sick animals.
-There are also clear requirements for heating, lighting, ventilation, bedding and equipment for feed and water.
-The health of chicken flocks is monitored on a daily basis and measured using a number of key indicators.
+There are also clear requirements in place for heating, lighting, ventilation, bedding and equipment for feed and water.
+The health of the chicken flocks is monitored on a daily basis by the rearing farm and the pen environment is measured using a number of key indicators.

 Animal ethics are a high priority in the transport and slaughter of the chickens.
 Transport from the breeders to our plants in cold climate conditions (Sweden, Finland, Norway) is carried out in specially adapted lorries that have temperature-controlled ventilation.